leejoonli/code-every-day/log.md

 ## Thoughts

 Added some features on the calculator app.
 Added a divde into 1, square, square root, and fixed more bugs.

+# Day 168 (8/17/2022)

+## C#

+Worked on the calculator app.

+## Thoughts

+Slow progress on the application.
+Fixed some bugs and adjusted code logic.
+Wanted to add a delete button but realized that I need to then change how the display works.